Apple Coffee Cake

 Makes2 coffee cakes (9 servings each)

 - 1/2 cup butter-flavored shortening

 - 2 cups all-purpose flour

 - 1-3/4 to 2 cups chopped peeled tart apples

 - 1/2 cup chopped walnuts

 - For topping, combine brown sugar and cinnamon.
 Cut in butter until crumbly.
 Stir in nuts; sprinkle over batter.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
-Cool completely.
-Cover and freeze for up to 6 months.
+Bake at 350° until a toothpick inserted in the center comes out clean, 30-35 minutes.
+Serve warm or cool completely before serving.

 This is a wonderfully moist and very delicious breakfast cake.